jet-lab/optimorph/README.md

-Optimize for the lowest cost series of morphisms between any two objects.
+Optimize for the least expensive morphism between any two objects.

+This crate builds on the graph optimization crates petgraph and pathfinding.
+These crates only support single anonymous edges between any two vertices.
+This crate takes a different approach, elevating the concept of an "edge" to a first class citizen called a "morphism".
+There may be any number of morphisms between any two "objects", which are analogous to vertices in a graph.
+Instead of returning a list of vertices, shortest-path optimization returns a CompositeMorphism that is defined as a sequence of individual morphisms.

+# Cost

-Can handle the basic case where every morphism has equal cost.
+This crate can handle a wide variety of approaches to determine the cost of a composite morphism.
+By default, it uses the basic case where every morphism has equal cost.
 This is an ordinary shortest-path optimization of unweighted directed multigraph.

 Alternatively, different morphisms can have different costs.
 You can define a custom cost function that calculates the cost based on some arbitrary input "size".